We are delighted to say work has begun on site!

 This much anticipated news comes after an incredible 3.5 years of local fundraising raising £2.9 million for key clinical equipment, and the success of securing a loan from the Department of Health.
 The £18 million project in partnership with Oxford University Hospitals NHS Foundation Trust (OUH) will change our cancer services in Swindon and enable so many more local people to have their treatment closer to home.

-The contractor, John Sisk and Sons, came on site on 3rd August 2020 and expect the build to be completed by the end of 2021 with the centre open to patients in early 2022.
+The contractor, John Sisk and Sons, came on site on 3rd August 2020 and we expect the centre open to patients in Summer 2022.

 Over the coming months we will keep this page up to date with progress on the construction.
 So pop back from time to time and see the amazing life saving building appear before your very eyes!